AtharvaD11/TCS-Codevita-Solutions/README.md

 # TCS-Codevita-Solutions
-Solutions of TCS Codevita problems that I was able to solve
+Solutions of TCS Codevita Season 10 problems that I was able to solve